-Dorothy is the executive director of the Chiari & Syringomyelia Foundation.
-“Our key to success is that the Chiari & Syringomyelia Foundation has assembled a team of professionals that work together.
-We have established 38 regional chapters that educate and support thousands of patients and their families, making these lectures and materials available to all through our website.
-In addition, CSF has become known for our research symposiums and colloquiums that bring scientists, physicians, engineers, veterinarians and lay professionals together to ask questions and solve the problems in an effort to find a cure for CM, SM and related disorders.
-CSF has established a research endowment and has already funded research grants and fellows.
-In a few short years, we have grown from a small start-up charity to a national powerhouse for education, research and advocacy which patients, scientists and medical professional can rely on.
-I am proud to be part of an organization that attracts the caliber of professional colleagues who have joined CSF and believe in our mission.”
+“Our key to success is that the Bobby Jones Chiari & Syringomyelia Foundation has assembled a team of professionals that work together.
+We have established regional chapters that educate and support thousands of patients and their families, making these lectures and materials available to all through our website.
+In addition, Bobby Jones CSF has become known for our research symposia and colloquia that bring scientists, physicians, engineers, veterinarians and lay professionals together to ask questions and solve the problems in an effort to find a cure for CM, SM and related disorders.
+Bobby Jones CSF has established a brand new website to serve over 3,000,000 individuals globally.
+In a few short years, we have grown from a small start-up charity to an international powerhouse for education, research and advocacy which patients, scientists and medical professional can rely on.
+I am proud to be part of an organization that attracts the caliber of professional colleagues who have joined Bobby Jones CSF and believe “Anything is possible!”